TheMusicDistrict/Powerball-Analysis/README.md

 Streamlit will print a local URL to open the app in your browser.

+### Typical workflow inside the app

+1. Choose a data source on the sidebar:
+   - **Auto-download** to pull the latest drawings from the New York Open Data feed.
+   - **Upload CSV** if you have your own history file (see format below).
+2. Pick the analysis options you want to render (frequency, recency weighting, co-occurrence charts, etc.).
+3. Use the candidate ticket generator to create sample plays.
+You can adjust how numbers are balanced and filter out duplicates.
+4. Download any generated tickets or reports (CSV/PDF/HTML) directly from the app.

 ## Using your own data

 Both apps can auto-download recent drawings from the New York Open Data feeds, or you can upload a CSV with the following columns: